ascsn/professionalwebsites/README.md

 ### A Little More Modern

 Now we will fold in a bit of javascript to round out our web framework.
 We will also use a static sebsite generator framework to leave a lot of the heavy lifting in styling and `html` wrangling.
 This process is a bit more complicated, but when you deploy this on a static site provider like vercel or netlify these technical details will be handled for you.
+To run, enter the following:

+`./runmodern.sh`

+This example is pulled straight from my Next.js site hosted on [my personal github page](https://github.com/kylegodbey/kyle-nextjs), which itself was based off of a template.
+I'll include it here just so you have a sandbox to play in.